carneades/carneades-3/doc/manual/browsing.md

 ## Visualizing Argument Graphs in Argument Maps

-The menus of the argument graph home page, statement pages and argument maps include a "map" button.
+The menus of the argument graph page, statement pages and argument maps include a "map" button.
 Clicking on the "map" button generates a diagram, called an "argument map", which visualizes the argument graph as a network (directed graph) of statement nodes and argument nodes connected by links.
 Statement nodes are shown as boxes; argument nodes with circles and boxes with rounded corners.

 ![An Argument Map](figs/map1.png)